gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 title: Engagement overview
 ---

-Our work with government partners is the primary way TTSC delivers on our mission.
+Our work with government partners is the primary way TTS delivers on our mission.
 This work is how we help agencies modernize technology systems and build their staff’s capacity.

-Historically, 18F has referred to this work as “projects” and CoE has called them “engagements.”
+Historically, TTS has referred to this work as “projects” and CoE has called them “engagements.”
 As part of our realignment, we are standardizing this language:

 - **Projects** are focused around addressing a specific service challenge or problem
 - **Engagements** are generally a broader effort which can contain one or more projects

-Both require deep alignment and support of the partner, and can be staffed with 18F people, CoE people, or a combination of the two.
+Both require deep alignment and support of the partner, and can be staffed with TTS people, CoE people, or a combination of the two.

-Engagements for both 18F and CoE generally move through the same phases:
+Engagements for both TTS and CoE generally move through the same phases:

 - [Set up](#set-up-phase-of-engagements)
 - [Discovery](#discovery-phase-of-engagements)